isomerpages/psd-publicservice/_join-us/What To Expect.md

 <h4><strong>A meaningful career</strong></h4>
 <p>We're passionate about improving citizens' lives and building a better
 tomorrow.
-Work in a team that tackles current and future challenges on a national scale.</p>
+Work in a team that tackles current and future challenges on a national scale, guided by the values of Integrity, Service and Excellence.</p>
 <h4><strong>Diverse career options</strong></h4>
-<p>We offer a wide rangeof career opportunities, with roles such as teachers,
+<p>We offer a wide range of career opportunities, with roles such as teachers,
 enforcement officers, urban planners, data scientists, policy makers, communications and engagement officers and more.
 We are made stronger by having officers from diverse backgrounds serving in these roles, who bring their own skills,